arcticblizzard/Coinmarch/docs/player-introduction/campaign-frame.md

 Your purpose is simple and flexible: carve out your own fortunes and forge your own legends.
 Perhaps you’ll liberate locked vaults, broker alliances between rival guilds, or delve into the Middens in search of forgotten relics.
 The specifics are yours to decide—but rest assured: in a city built on commerce and conspiracy, your ambitions will shape Kolnmark’s future… or see you swallowed by its shadows.

 ## Communities
 Coinmarch is a thriving port city of roughly 50,000 souls, where every race and station of life converges beneath the same sky.
 From the sun-washed spires of the Upper City to the bustling markets and shadowed alleys of the Lower City, and down into the winding tunnels of the Midden, each tier tells a different story.
-Above, marble facades and gilded balconies speak of wealth and influence; below, crowded streets and hidden bazaars hum with ambition and survival; and beneath it all, the ancient stone corridors of the Midden pulse with secret histories and untold dangers.
+Above, marble facades and gilded balconies speak of wealth and influence; below, crowded streets and hidden bazaars hum with ambition and survival; and beneath it all, the ancient stone corridors of the Middens pulse with secret histories and untold dangers.

 === "Upper City"